ibm-cloud-docs/dl/order-connect.md

    Alternatively, you can click **Direct Link** in the left navigation pane to view the Direct Link page, which lists existing Direct Link instances.
 From this page, you can click **Order Direct Link** > **Direct Link Connect**.
    {: tip}
-1. Optionally, click **Open checklist** to review the ordering process (also described in [Completing the connection](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#complete-connection-connect)).
+1. Click **Open checklist** to review the ordering process (also described in [Completing the connection](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#complete-connection-connect)).
 1. In the Configuration section, complete the following information:
    * Type a name for your {{site.data.keyword.dl_short}} connection.
    * Choose a resource group to create the {{site.data.keyword.dl_short}} connection.
 Resource groups help manage and contain resources associated with an account.
-Select **Default** if you don't have any other groups defined in the drop-down list.
+Select **default** if you don't have any other groups defined in the drop-down list.
 For more information about resource groups, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup).
    * For Billing, select **Metered** or **Unmetered**.
 Metered pricing is paying only for what you use.
 Unmetered is unlimited access, for a predicable, monthly fee.
 See [Pricing for {{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) for details.

       ![Configuration section](/images/dl-config-connect.png)